Viincentt/linkiboost/README.md

 This script leverages the power of automation by endorsing the highlighted skills on Linkedin of your teammates, family members, friends...

-It will only endorse the skills that have not already been endorsed.
+It will only endorse the skills that have not been endorsed yet.
 Those previously approved will remain still.

 **NOTE**: you can still hide people who endorsed you directly on Linkedin if you don't want them to support you.